 These classes combine a study of the development of American literature with instruction in communication skills.
 Vocabulary study, oral reporting, and frequent writing assignments are based on representative selections from each literary period.
-Near the end of the school year, students will take the 11th grade Standards of Learning test in reading.
+Near the end of the school year, students will take the End-of-Course Standards of Learning (SOL) Reading test.
+A passing score or equivalent will verify this English credit to meet graduation requirements.